 Discolored or darkened painted surfaces, especially in wet areas like the shower, may mean mold.
 Dampness may also point to rotted wood or termite damage.
 By digging behind the drywall and making sure your home is structurally sound, you’ll see what the damage is.
 And you should address it now as opposed to later — with the help of a trusted expert.

 Whether you’re swapping out cabinets or putting in a new toilet, there are some projects that get out of hand.
-If that DIY project has turned into an SOS, give the Sears Blue Service Crew a call at 1-888-565-4048.
+If that DIY project has turned into an SOS, book an appointment with Sears Home Services.
 It’s always better to nip a disaster in the bud — before it gets out of control.